SS Arizona: Service history

-It was on the Arizona that Oscar Wilde first sailed to America, arriving in New York on 2 January 1882.
-On 23 October 1882 he welcomed his friend Lillie Langtry on her arrival in New York on the Arizona.
+It was on Arizona that Oscar Wilde first sailed to America, arriving in New York on 2 January 1882.
+On 23 October 1882 he welcomed his friend Lillie Langtry on her arrival in New York on Arizona.

 On 13 January 1887, a schooner collided with Arizona in the River Mersey and sank.
 Her crew were rescued by Arizona.

 On 26 July 1887, she rescued the eight crew of the British brig Arthur, which foundered in the Atlantic Ocean.

 On 29 May 1888, she rescued the passengers and crew of the British barque Henry James, which had been wrecked on a reef off Palmyra Island on 16 April whilst on a voyage from Newcastle, New South Wales to San Francisco, California, United States.

-Arizona was laid up in Scotland until 1897 when she was sold to a British flagged San Francisco-China service.
+Arizona was laid up in Scotland until 1897 when she was sold to a British-flagged San Francisco-China service.
 She was extensively rebuilt and her two funnels were replaced with one enormous funnel that dominated her profile.
-After a few Pacific voyages, Arizona was sold to the War Department and used designated U.S.Army Transport (USAT) Arizona.
+After a few Pacific voyages, Arizona was sold to the War Department and used designated US Army Transport (USAT) Arizona.